K-State Laboratory Signs

 Some specialty areas may request alteration of the lab sign template to address unique conditions or security concerns.
 Contact EHS leadership to discuss your needs.

-*If you don't have a desktop mail client on your computer.
-To submit you will have to save the completed form to your desktop and add it as an attachment in an email to email@example.com with the header "Lab Signage" *
+*To submit, save the completed form to your desktop and add it as an attachment in an email to email@example.com with the header "Lab Signage" *

 Why must I use this sign?